RadinPirouz/google_drive_downloader/README.md

 # Google Drive Downloader For Linux With Bash Script

-This Script For Download Google Drive Link With Bash Script
+This Script For Download From Google Drive

 # How To Use: